voder-ai/create-fastify-ts/README.md

 # Fastify TypeScript Template

 A production-ready TypeScript + Fastify template for building REST APIs and microservices.
-Currently includes a basic Fastify server with a health check endpoint.
+The CLI scaffolds a minimal Fastify app that responds with a Hello World JSON payload on `GET /` in the generated project.
 Additional production features (security headers, structured logging, and more) are planned as future enhancements.

 ## Quick Start